Laden With Debt, Gen Z Faces Daunting Housing Market

 Debt and Spending Habits

-It found that in those areas, 97.1 percent of Gen Zers possess non-mortgage debt of some kind—the most likely age group to have this type of debt.
-Roughly 80.8 percent owe credit card debt, and the median non-mortgage debt for that age group hovers around $16,562.
+It found that in those areas, 97.1 percent of Gen Zers possess non-mortgage debt of some kind and that Gen Z is the most likely age group to have this type of debt.
+Among them, roughly 80.8 percent have credit card debt, and the median non-mortgage debt for that age group hovers at about $16,562.

-The numbers are even higher for millennials.
-Non-mortgage debt averages $30,558, while 38.4 percent have student loan debt, the highest for any age group.
-Millennials are also the second most likely age group to have personal loans with 16.8 percent owing a median balance of $2,921.
+As a group, millennials owe even more.
+Their non-mortgage debt averages $30,558, and 38.4 percent of them have student loan debt, which is the highest for any age group.
+Millennials are also the second most likely age group to have personal loans, with 16.8 percent owing a median balance of $2,921.

 image-5682465

-Housing market expert Sofia Vyshnevska, COO, and co-founder of NewHomesMate, a new-construction housing marketplace, explained that Millennial and Gen Z debt-to-income ratio can be “heavily impacted by student loans,” making it harder to qualify for lending.
+Housing market expert Sofia Vyshnevska, chief operating officer and co-founder of NewHomesMate, a new-construction housing marketplace, said that the millennial and Gen Z debt-to-income ratios can be “heavily impacted by student loans,” making it harder to qualify for lending.

-“Even those lucky enough not to have student debt are pushing their homeownership plans to around age 30,” she told The Epoch Times, adding that one reason is a “significant housing shortage” of approximately 3.2 million homes and another is the meteoric rise in home values.
+“Even those lucky enough not to have student debt are pushing their homeownership plans to around age 30,” she told The Epoch Times.

-For those under 40, Ms. Modares said, spending is more about the “cost of living versus wages.”
+For those younger than 40, Ms. Modares said, spending is more about the “cost of living versus wages.”

-The cost of housing rose by 5.4 percent between May 2023 and May 2024 alone, according to the U.S. Bureau of Labor Statistics.
-Transportation costs increased by 10.5 percent and electricity increased by 5.9 percent.
+The cost of housing rose by 5.4 percent from May 2023 to May 2024 alone, according to the U.S. Bureau of Labor Statistics.
+Transportation costs increased by 10.5 percent, and electricity increased by 5.9 percent.

-For Gen Zers like Harrison, debt isn’t a consideration.
+For Gen Zers such as Harrison, debt isn’t a consideration.
 At 27, he has no student loan or credit card debt and has paid off his car.
 Even with $30,000 in savings, he’s unsure if he will ever own the modest house of his dreams.

 image-5682440